AbstractSDK/abstract/framework/docs/src/3_framework/8_ibc.md

 Developers quickly started developing applications with IBC after its release.
 But they quickly ran into a major problem. **IBC is not developer friendly.** It's a low-level protocol that requires extensive knowledge about its inner workings.
 These problems were quickly recognized by the CosmWasm community.
-In response DAO-DAO built <a href="https://github.com/DA0-DA0/polytone" target="_blank">`Polytone`</a>, an Interchain Account (ICA) solution for CosmWasm smart-contracts.
+In response, DAO-DAO built <a href="https://github.com/DA0-DA0/polytone" target="_blank">`Polytone`</a>, an Interchain Account (ICA) solution for CosmWasm smart-contracts.
 This was a great step forward for interchain CosmWasm development, but it introduced its own complexities and knowledge requirements.